orva/osm-xml/README.md

-## features which would be nice to have
+## Features which would be nice to have

-- tag "database": finding elements with tags faster / save memory on parsed structure as tags are just references to actual strings
+- tag "database": would make finding elements with tags faster / saves memory on parsed structure as tags are just references to actual strings

-## license
+## License

 osm-xml is licensed under MIT-license.
 See more in [LICENSE][license].